Roman and Mediaeval History, Illlustrated Travel Journals, Mediaeval Literature, Geology

 At the same time, another secret meeting takes place in the catacombs of Rome.
 Here a group of squabbling Romans is clearly dominated by one man: Cethegus.
 Cold, ambitious, manipulative, but a brave fighter as well, he is the most formidable antagonist Dahn invented.

 The characters from Byzantium don't need any secret meetings; that place is a conspiracy all by itself, and the strings are played by the Empress Theodora.

 After the death of Theodoric the Great, the struggle for Rome - on the arena of politics and intrigues as well as the battlefield - between the Byzantine general Belisarius, the Roman Cethegus, and the Gothic oath-brothers begins, a struggle the Goths soon know they will lose.
-But they fight on, and the men sacrifice what they hold dear: Hildebrand executes his own son for treason.
-Witigis abandons the woman he loves to marry Theodoric's granddaughter in an attempt to avoid civil war between the Goths only to nurse a snake that will bring about his downfall.
+But they fight on, and the men sacrifice what they hold dear: Hildebrand executes his own grandson for treason.
+Witigis abandons the woman he loves to marry Theodoric's granddaughter in an attempt to avoid civil war among the Goths only to nurse a snake that will bring about his downfall.
 Totila can for a short time stem the Byzantine tide but is betrayed by a friend on the battlefiled of Taginae where he falls (552 AD).
 Teias leads the Goths into a last desperate fight well worth a song, and faces Cethegus in a duel on the slopes of Mons Vesuvius where both find a heroic end.
 His cousin Aligern makes peace with the Byzantine, and the few surviving Goths are allowed to leave Italy in search of the mysterious Thule in the far North.